siusoon/VocableCode/README.md

 - Audacity for audio editing
 - Code editor
 - p5js libaries
-- If run on a local browser, it is required a [local server](https://github.com/processing/p5.js/wiki/Local-server).
+- If run on a local browser, it requires a [local server](https://github.com/processing/p5.js/wiki/Local-server).
 Or you may need a firefox browser to get things up and running.

 # Background